trevordbunch/cis411_lab2_arch/LAB_INSTRUCTIONS.md

 2. Building organization-specific interfaces on top of the Serve Central business and data logic.
 (For instance, allowing the registration services of Serve Central to be embedded in the website of local churches, [ah-la Stripe embedding](https://stripe.com/payments/elements).)

 To support these objectives:
-1. What architectural patterns (either of those presented in class on based on your own research) are appropriate?
+1. What architectural patterns (either of those presented in class or based on your own research) are appropriate?
 Justify your response, highlighting your presumed benefits / capabilities of your chosen architecture(s) **as well as as least one potential issue / adverse consequence** of your choice.
 2. Using your preferred diagramming tool, generate a diagram of the new Serve Central architecture that supports these two new requirements.

 # Step 4: Scaling an Architecture